ryannolanco/javascript-utility-functions/README.md

 Organized Structure: Files are structured logically, with related functions grouped for better discoverability.
 Diverse Use Cases: The repository includes functions for data manipulation, algorithm implementation, utility operations, and more.
 Usage

 Clone the repository:

-bash
-Copy
-Edit
 git clone https://github.com/yourusername/javascript-utility-functions.git

-Navigate to the project directory:
+Navigate to the project directory: cd javascript-utility-functions

-bash
-Copy
-Edit
-cd javascript-utility-functions
 Import and use any function in your project.
-For example:

-javascript
-Copy
-Edit
-import exampleFunction from './functions/exampleFunction';
+For example: import exampleFunction from './functions/exampleFunction';

 const result = exampleFunction(input);
 console.log(result);

 Technologies Used
 JavaScript: All functions are written in pure JavaScript, focusing on compatibility and performance.
 React: Used in this repository for showcasing examples, but the functions themselves are independent of the React framework.